innogames/slack-bot/readme.md

   temperature: 0.8
 ```

+When using the "openai XXX" command within a existing thread, the previous messages are used as context for further calls.

 It also possible to use the function in the templates (like in custom commands or crons).

 `{{ openai "Say some short welcome words to @Jon_Doe"}}` would print something like `Hello Jon, welcome!
 How can I assist you today?`